crowdymous/crowdymous.github.io/_posts/2020-11-04-meta-data-secure.md

 network, analyze your habits, your schedule, your daily life, your political affiliation, potential medical and legal problems, etc.

-Basically protecting *only* the contents does not give you privacy nor anonymity, it just requires the attacker to be a *little bit* more resourceful.
+Protecting *only* the contents does not give you privacy nor anonymity, it just requires the attacker to be a *little bit* more resourceful.